 Recently, I discovered that it’s now possible to “burn” text into the Bitcoin blockchain using a technology called “ordinals.”
-This technology centers on inscribing onto individual satoshi (there doesn’t seem to be agreement as to whether the plural form is: satoshi, satoshis (following regular English word-formation or satoshisa (Japanese plural)), and the inscription can subsequently be shared or traded as an NFT (Non-Fungible Token).
+A technology that centers on inscribing onto individual satoshi (there doesn’t seem to be agreement as to whether the plural form is: satoshi, satoshis (following regular English word-formation or satoshisa (Japanese plural)), and the inscription can subsequently be shared or traded as an NFT (Non-Fungible Token).

-In 2011, I created a series of system poems consisting of 3 to 5 lines with words connected paradigmatically and r, inspired by the structural tradition of linguistic analysis—such as in the works of Roman Jakobson.
-The structure allowed for up to 20 unique lines to be generated from the basic framework.
+In 2011, I wrote a series of system poems consisting of 3 to 5 lines with words connected paradigmatically (the axis of selection) and syntagmatically (the axis of combination), inspired by the structural tradition of linguistic analysis, such as in the works of Roman Jakobson.

 At the time, I didn’t think of it as generative art, but I see some parallels now, even though the term “generative” is commonly associated with visual art.